ilteen/KarlsruheMensaApp/README.md

 It is a modern and simple App built with SwiftUI, motivated by the awful and outdated official iOS canteen app.

 ## Download
+The app is available on the AppStore: https://apps.apple.com/de/app/ka-mensa/id1604756558?l=en

-The app can be installed using Testflight: https://testflight.apple.com/join/EpjqYaXJ.
+Beta testers can install beta builds using Testflight: https://testflight.apple.com/join/EpjqYaXJ.

 *Disclaimer:* This project is neither affiliated with nor endorsed by the Studierendenwerk Karlsruhe or the Karlsruhe Institute of Technology.